preda/gpuowl/README.md

 GpuOwl is a Mersenne primality tester for AMD GPUs.

+If you are making source code changes to GpuOwl, please read the [code style](codestyle.md)

 ## Mersenne primes
 Mersenne numbers are numbers of the form 2^p -1.
 Some of these are prime numbers, called <em>Mersenne primes</em>.